MEET KIRSTY

 At age 9, Kirsty’s grandfather told her she reminded him of renowned Australian television current affairs journalist Jana Wendt.
 It sparked an interest in storytelling, interviewing, and pursuing social justice that continues to this day.
 Kirsty officially began her journalism career in 1994 on the Blacktown Guardian Newspaper in Sydney’s west.
 The independent masthead won best Australian community newspaper during her time there as a reporter and photographer.

-Except for a two-year stint in London managing media relations for the UK nursing and midwifery regulator, Kirsty made Alice Springs her home until 2010, when she took up a senior posting in the ABC Far North Queensland bureau in Cairns.
+After a contract with ABC Radio Curent Affairs in Sydney filing for AM, PM and The World Today, Kirsty moved to London and managed media relations for the UK nursing and midwifery regulator.
+Kirsty returned to Australia in late 2004 and made Alice Springs her home until 2010, when she took up a senior posting in the ABC Far North Queensland bureau in Cairns.
 During her ABC career, Kirsty covered many national stories including the abduction of British backpackers Joanne Lees and Peter Falconio, the Federal Government’s Intervention in Northern Territory Aboriginal communities and the first trial of Pine Gap protestors under Cold War-era national security legislation.
-Her reporting earned her several accolades:
+Her reporting and authorship have earned her several accolades:

 Best Radio News Journalism - Northern Territory Media Awards